 2nd place - 47 points

 In situations where the standard course structure is not used and students from varying categories are on the same course, you will be scored in the category you most recently ran in.
 You can not earn more points than someone from a lower category who performs better than you.

 For places beyond 6th the points will go down one point for each place.
 The lowest score an entry will earn for successful completion of the course within the time limit is 20 points.
 DNF or OT will score 1 point for each correct control punched within the time limit.

 Your individual overall league score will be the sum of your top five scores for the season.
 Ties will be broken by reducing the number of scores counted (i.e best four, best three, best two, best one)

 The best five individual scores from each school at each level (Primary, Intermediate, JV, Varsity) will be added to make up the school score for each event.
 The overall school league score at each level will be the sum of the top five school scores for the season.

+To be eligible to receive an award, you must participate in the same category at least three times.
+This applies to both individual medals and school trophies.
 Awards will be presented at the end of the season to the top three overall league scores in each category.
 Trophies will be presented to the top three schools at Primary, Intermediate, JV, and Varsity levels.
-COOL individuals participating at differing levels from event to event will be eligible for an award in the category in which they competed most often.
+COOL individuals with three or more scores at differing levels will be eligible for an award in the category in which they competed most often.
 An individual who has the same number of runs in multiple categories will be eligible for an award in the category in which their score is the highest.
 It is best to be consistent and enter the same category all season long.
 All COOL members receive the LAOC annual youth orienteering patch as a token of their participation in the league.